 - Visible nits, eggs, or live lice.
 However, these may be hard to see by the naked eye.

 Every parent’s heart sinks when they receive the dreaded note from school warning about head lice.
 However, do not worry – Jane Brennan from Brennan’s Life Pharmacy in Donabate is here to give us advice and tips.

 The first thing to do is to check the child’s head.
 You will need some tea tree conditioner, a tail comb, a hair clamp if the hair is long, a warm glass of water, and a fine metal/head lice comb.
 Wet or wash the hair and towel dry.

 Apply a thin coating of conditioner all over the hair and comb through.
 Start behind one ear, parting the hair in tiny amounts using the tail comb.
-Fine comb down the hair with the fine metal comb, starting right in at the scalp.
-Rinse the fine comb in the warm water and check to see if there are any small specks, which could be baby lice, or larger adult lice, which are about 2mm long.
+Fine comb down the hair with the metal comb, starting right in at the scalp.
+Rinse the comb in the warm water and check to see if there are any small specks, which could be baby lice, or larger adult lice, which are about 2mm long.

-Work your way all over the head systematically.
-Use the clamp to keep long hair out of the way.
-If you do find lice, then you should treat for them.
-Here at Life Pharmacy, we can advise you on the most suitable product.
+A member of the Life Pharmacy team can advise on the most suitable product for you.
 Usually, you should treat once a week, fine combing each day, until there are no more lice.
 This normally means two treatments.